Rod (Slavic religion)

-In the pre-Christian religion of Eastern and Southern Slavs, Rod (Note: Slovenian, Croatian Bosnian: Rod, Belarusian, Bulgarian, Macedonian, Russian, Serbian Cyrillic: Род, Ukrainian Cyrillic: Рід.) is the god of the family, ancestors and fate.
-Among Southern Slavs, he is also known as Sud ("(the) Judge").
-He is usually mentioned together with Rozhanitsy deities (among Southern Slavs, the Sudzenitsy).
-One's first haircut (postriziny) was dedicated to him, in a celebration in which he and the rozhanitsy were given a meal and the cut hair.
-His cult lost its importance through time, and in the ninth or tenth century he was replaced by Perun, Svarog and/or Svetevid, which explains his absence in the pantheon of Vladimir the Great.
+In the pre-Christian belief of East and South Slavs, Rod (Note: Slovenian, Croatian Bosnian: Rod, Belarusian, Bulgarian, Macedonian, Russian, Serbian Cyrillic: Род, Ukrainian Cyrillic: Рід.) ("Kin") is a personification of the family, ancestors and fate, and an alleged deity.
+Among Southern Slavs, he is also known as Sud ("Judgement").
+He is usually mentioned together with Rozhanitsy (among Southern Slavs, the Suđenice), three fairies or sisters who influence events such as childbirth.
+One's first haircut (postryzhennya/postrzyżyny) was dedicated to him, in a celebration in which he and the rozhanitsy were given a meal and the cut hair.
+The personification of Rod lost its importance through time as it was chiefly tied to the peasant belief in ancestor veneration or fate manipulation, and in the ninth or tenth century such vernacular belief was replaced among the princely and warrior elite by polytheistic or henotheistic worship of Perun, Svarog and/or Svetevid – depending on the tribe; though these are sometimes cited as hypostases of one another – which explains his absence in the pantheon of Vladimir the Great.